Physicslibrary/Raspberry-Pi-MediaPipe-Experiment/README.md

 ## Experiment 1<br>

-Python code to track hand, compute length of middle finger, approximate z distance from Pi camera, vary an audio sine wave as a function of z:<br>
+Python code to track hand, compute length of middle finger, approximate z distance (cm) from Pi camera, vary an audio sine wave as a function of z:<br>

 <pre>
 import mediapipe as mp